kevinduh/sockeye-recipes/egs/scale18/README.md

 ### Step 0: Setup

 We assume all data is at `D=/exp/scale18/mt/data` and you have a directory `U=/exp/username/sockeye-tutorial` where you will be working.
+For the other grid (CLSP), you may have instead: `D=/export/a06/scale18mt/data` and you have a directory `U=/export/a06/username/sockeye-tutorial`.

 Let's start by going to your directory and creating a `$workdir` for all your experiments (let's assume you want to do TED de-en):

 ```bash
 cd $U